kaz-mintan/teensy_prog/main_2nd/firmware/readme.md

 	- read_5ir/ to read 5 ir sensor values

-	- sma_keep/ to keep input pwm to sma

 	- sma_delay/ to start to actuate sma before the delay time ends